ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {: #fig-transparent-statement-edn title="CBOR Extended Diagnostic Notation example of a Transparent Statement"}

 {{fig-receipt-edn}} one of the decoded Receipt from {{fig-transparent-statement-edn}}.
-Notice that this receipt contains inclusion proofs for verifiable data structures.
+The Receipt contains inclusion proofs for verifiable data structures.
-Notice the unprotected header contains verifiable data structure proofs, see the protected header for details regarding the specific verifiable data structure used.
+The unprotected header contains verifiable data structure proofs.
+See the protected header for details regarding the specific verifiable data structure used.
-We know from the COSE Verifiable Data Structure Registry that RFC9162_SHA256 is value 1, and that it supports -1 (inclusion proofs) and -2 (consistency proofs).
+Referencing the COSE Verifiable Data Structure Registry, RFC9162_SHA256 is value `1`, which supports `-1` (inclusion proofs) and `-2` (consistency proofs).

 ~~~ cbor-diag
 18(                                 / COSE Sign 1                   /